Building products is easy Building successful products is hard

 - Think of the service of a high-end hotel and deliver the value manually.

-- A sketch of what your product could look like.
-Used to test the waters.
+- Design a rough sketch of your potential product to test its appeal.

-- Create a video that presents your not yet existing product to the world.
+- Produce a video showcasing your not-yet-existing product.
 Dropbox started this way.

-- Add a non-working button to your existing product and measure how many people are interested in the new feature.
+- Add a non-functional button to your existing product to measure interest in a new feature.

 Wizard of Oz